George Fenton: Feature films

 He has also frequently worked with the theatre and film director Nicholas Hytner, writing the score for all six of the movies that Hytner has directed.
 These are The Madness of King George, The Crucible, The Object of My Affection, Center Stage, The History Boys and The Lady in the Van.
 The latter three of these allowed Fenton to collaborate again with their writer Alan Bennett.
 Although Fenton composed the original music of five of these films, for The Madness of King George he instead adapted and arranged the music of Handel.

 Fenton's long-standing collaboration with Stephen Frears has not been limited to television productions.
 Fenton has scored four of Frear's feature films: Dangerous Liaisons, Hero, Mary Reilly and Mrs Henderson Presents.
 He also worked with the director Neil Jordan, scoring The Company of Wolves, High Spirits and We're No Angels.

-Fenton has scored more feature films for Ken Loach than for any other filmmaker, by 2019, a total of 17.
-This started in 1994 with Ladybird, Ladybird followed by Land and Freedom, Carla's Song, My Name Is Joe, Bread and Roses, The Navigators, Sweet Sixteen, Ae Fond Kiss..., The Wind That Shakes the Barley which won the Palme d'Or at the 2006 Cannes Film Festival, It's a Free World..., Looking for Eric, The Angels' Share, the documentary film The Spirit of '45, Jimmy's Hall, I, Daniel Blake and, most recently, Sorry We Missed You.
+Fenton has scored more feature films for Ken Loach than for any other filmmaker, by 2023, a total of 18.
+This started in 1994 with Ladybird, Ladybird followed by Land and Freedom, Carla's Song, My Name Is Joe, Bread and Roses, The Navigators, Sweet Sixteen, Ae Fond Kiss..., The Wind That Shakes the Barley which won the Palme d'Or at the 2006 Cannes Film Festival, It's a Free World..., Looking for Eric, The Angels' Share, the documentary film The Spirit of '45, Jimmy's Hall, I, Daniel Blake and, most recently, Sorry We Missed You and The Old Oak.